getsentry/sentry-java/docs/config.rst

 `````````````````````````````````````````

 You'll need to add a ``ServiceLoader`` provider file to your project at
-``src/main/resources/META-INF/services/com.getsentry.raven.RavenFactory`` that contains
+``src/main/resources/META-INF/services/io.sentry.SentryFactory`` that contains
-the name of your class so that it will be considered as a candidate ``RavenFactory``.
+the name of your class so that it will be considered as a candidate ``SentryFactory``.
 For an example, see
-`how we configure the DefaultRavenFactory itself <https://github.com/getsentry/raven-java/blob/master/raven/src/main/resources/META-INF/services/com.getsentry.raven.RavenFactory>`_.
+`how we configure the DefaultSentryFactory itself <https://github.com/getsentry/sentry-java/blob/master/sentry/src/main/resources/META-INF/services/io.sentry.SentryFactory>`_.

 Manual Registration
 ```````````````````

-You can also manually register your ``RavenFactory`` instance.
-If you are using an integration that builds its own Raven client, such as a logging integration, this should be done early in your application lifecycle so that your factory is available the first time you attempt to send an event to the Sentry server.
+You can also manually register your ``SentryFactory`` instance.
+If you are using an integration that builds its own Sentry client, such as a logging integration, this should be done early in your application lifecycle so that your factory is available the first time you attempt to send an event to the Sentry server.